-The EU Blue Card (“Blaue Karte EU”) targets third-country nationals with a binding job offer in a company in Austria which pays them a comparatively high salary.
+The EU Blue Card (“Blaue Karte EU”) targets third-country nationals with a binding job offer in a company in Austria which pays them an avarage salary.
 The EU Blue Card does not apply a point system like most Red-White-Red – Cards.

 You have to fulfill the following prerequisites:

-- You have completed university studies which match your job offer.
+- completed a three-year university programm which matches your job offer OR

-If you have not pursued appropriate studies or will earn less than the prescribed minimum salary, the EU Blue Card is not the best way forward for you.
+If you have not pursued appropriate studies or, as a skilled worker in the IT industry, do not fulfill the mentioned requirements, and/or will earn less than the prescribed minimum salary, the EU Blue Card is not the best way forward for you.
 Instead, you can find out whether the Red-White-Red – Card for Graduates, the Red-White-Red – Card for Very Highly Qualified Workers, the Red-White-Red – Card for Skilled Workers in Shortage Occupations or the Red-White-Red – Card for Other Key Workers more closely matches your situation.

 Documents for the EU Blue Card

 In any case, you will have to submit the following documents in order to receive an EU Blue Card:

 - Passport photo fulfilling EU criteria (not older than six months)

 - Work-related documents:

 - Binding job offer (signed by both parties)